jasoncheung22/WebAppProject/README.md

-Create a Batabase in NetBeans for temp user account login
+Create a Database in NetBeans for temp user account login

 The Java DB:
 DBname:UserAccount